 I'm gonna guess that apples just might be the most universally loved fruit in the world.

-They are cheap, sweet, crunchy, and portable, what more could you ask of from a perfect palm size gift from nature.
+They are cheap, sweet, crunchy, and portable – what more could you ask for from a perfect palm size gift from nature.

 And is there any human in the world that doesn't like or at least tolerate applesauce?
 I'm gonna take a wild guess and say no, there absolutely is not.

 Applesauce is one of those foods that just tastes better homemade.
 Even the sugar-loaded store brands don't hold a candle next to good ol' homemade, sweetener-free applesauce.